maxxytjr/BostonHousing/README.md

 ## Win Condition
 Achieve a prediction error that is **less than 70,000** (less than $70,000 off the actual price of the house).

+## Credits
+Credit goes to the team at [EliteDataScience](https://elitedatascience.com/machine-learning-masterclass) for providing the supplementary code.